Avrohom Bornsztain

-Avrohom Bornsztain (14 October 1838 – 7 February 1910), also spelled Avraham Borenstein or Bernstein, was a leading posek in late-nineteenth-century Europe and founder and first Rebbe of the Sochatchover Hasidic dynasty.
+Avrohom Bornsztain (14 October 1838 – 20 February 1910), also spelled Avraham Borenstein or Bernstein, was a leading posek in late-nineteenth-century Europe and founder and first Rebbe of the Sochatchover Hasidic dynasty.
 He is known as the Avnei Nezer ("Stones of the Crown") after the title of his posthumously published set of Torah responsa, which is widely acknowledged as a halakhic classic.
 His only son, Shmuel, author of Shem Mishmuel, succeeded him as Rebbe.

 Early life

-Born in Bendzin, Poland on 14 October 1838, Bornsztain was a descendant of the Rema and the Shach.
+Born in Będzin, Poland on 14 October 1838, Bornsztain was a descendant of the Rema and the Shach.
 He was the first child of Dobrish (or Doba/Dobela) Erlich, and Rabbi Zev Nachum Bornsztain.
-Zev Nachum served as Rabbi of Elkush from 1849 to 1855 and Rabbi of Biała Podlaska from 1855 till his death in 1885.
+Zev Nachum served as Rabbi of Olkusz from 1849 to 1855 and Rabbi of Biała Podlaska from 1855 till his death in 1885.
 Zev Nachum was the author of Agudat Eizov, and a Hasid of the Kotzker Rebbe.
 The latter opined that Zev Nachum merited such a son due to his immersion in Torah study on Purim, a time when most people are busy carrying out the many mitzvot of the day.

 In his youth, Bornsztain was recognized as an outstanding student with a phenomenal memory.
 Under the tutelage of his father, who taught him the ways of pilpul, he began writing his own chidushim (new Torah thoughts) at the age of 10.

 Bornsztain's health was weak and frail from his childhood.
 He especially suffered from lung problems.
 Once when he fell dangerously ill, the doctors forbade him from exerting his mind in Torah study.
 But the Kotzker Rebbe gave him a blessing for longevity, which was fulfilled in the fact that Bornsztain died at the age of 71.

 In his teens, Bornsztain became a close talmid of the Kotzker Rebbe, who chose him as his son-in-law.
 Bornsztain married the Rebbe's daughter, Sara Tzina, in 1853.
-Bornsztain and his wife resided in Kotzk for seven years, until the Kotzker Rebbe's death in 1859.
+Bornsztain and his wife resided in Kock for seven years, until the Kotzker Rebbe's death in 1859.
 During that time, Bornsztain was known to sleep only two hours each day and dedicate the rest of his waking hours to Torah learning.
-His only son, Shmuel, was born in Kotzk in 1857.
+His only son, Shmuel, was born in Kock in 1857.

 After the Kotzker Rebbe's death, Bornsztain became a Hasid of his wife's uncle, Rabbi Yitzchak Meir Alter, the Chidushei HaRim of Ger.
 Following the latter's death in 1866, he became a hasid of Rabbi Chanoch Heynekh of Alexander.